snowyu/property-manager.js/README.md

 ## Changes

+### TODO

+* Smart assignment property supports:
+  * **broken**: SMART_ASSIGN constant deprecated.
+  * `assigned` descriptor *(Boolean|String)*:
+    * it's the internal property name of the smart assignment if it's string
+    * the internal property name is the property name with prefix(`nonExported1stChar`) if it's an empty string

 ### v0.9.0

+* clone default property value if the value is an object when initializing
   * the object instances will share the same one of property value if the default value of property is an object.
     * howto create a new object instance when initializing default value.
     * Solution 1: the `value` descriptor could be a function to create new object instance:
       * Problem1: it will be only available for normal and advance property manager
         * `value: function (){return Object.create()}`
       * Problem2: the value can not be a function now.
     * Solution 2: check the value whether is object. if so, clone it when initializing.
       * use this solution. but if someone wish all instance share the same value.
       * add a descriptor to control whethe enable this. but simple can not support the custom descriptor.
         + `clone` *(Boolean)*: defaults to true.
 + Smart assignment property supports:
   * assign property descriptor *(Function(value, dest, src, name))*:
     * It only used to assign the options from another object.